alexmngn/react-rock-paper-scissors/README.md

 You have the following CLI commands available:

-- `npm run dev` Runs the project with `webpack-dev-server` and serves it on http://localhost:3333
+- `npm run start` Runs the project with `webpack-dev-server` and serves it on http://localhost:3333

 - `npm run test`: Runs unit tests via Karma, in Chrome by default